rahulk0407/language-modeling/README.md

-# PREDICT THE EMOTION AND ADD EMOJI ACCORDINGLY
+# PREDICT THE EMOTION OF SENTENCE AND ADD EMOJI ACCORDINGLY
-out of 5 classes the sentence is predicted and emojy is added according to that.
+out of 5 classes the sentence's emotion is predicted and emojy is added according to that.